 Using fire as a way to represent renewal, I found the various symbols to construct my drawing.
 The salamander is often related to fire, because they used to hide in the logs and when someone would come and make a fire they would all run out for their life, but it appeared like they lived in the fire.
 The red ones have a beautiful fiery orange color.
 For the tree symbol I chose the joshua tree, and a painting from Gustav Klimt, the Tree of Life, inspired me to add a raven on it.
 Other things I searched for was Death Valley and from there I found these mysterious rocks that move without anyone seeing them do it, and also amazing time-lapse movies of the stars taken over night.

-With water to represent the permanence of life for the opposite drawing, I looked for a water creature for an animal symbol.
-The seahorse seemed perfect and a search on Google returned a photo with a baby seahorse and his dad (cause seahorse dads carry the children, did you know that?).
+With water to represent the permanence of life for the opposite drawing, I looked for a water creature to use as an animal symbol.
+On a walk through neighborhood shops I came across the seahorse, which seemed perfect.
+A search on Google returned a photo with a baby seahorse and his dad (cause seahorse dads carry the children, did you know that?).
 It became the central point of my drawing, and for the rest I got inspired by re-watching the quirky Wes Anderson movie The Life Aquatic, and by a couple of its posters.
-It's funny too that the movie has a part in the story about the main character discovering his son and wanting him to carry on his oceanography career.
-Passing on a legacy is one way to stay alive for generations.
+It's funny too that the movie is partly about the main character discovering his son and wanting him to carry on his oceanography career.
+Passing on a legacy is another way to stay alive for generations.

 I'm going to leave you with some photos of the process to create the images.
 Below is the manual phase where I'm carving the drawing into a linoleum block, inking it and then scanning the dry block to digitize it.